rushilsrivastava/uvicorn-gunicorn-docker/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project has been forked from [tiangolo/uvicorn-gunicorn-docker](https://github.com/tiangolo/uvicorn-gunicorn-docker/blob/8748ba16cb9d4c8e4e5a99975438159ada14322c/LICENSE), which is licensed under the [MIT license](https://github.com/tiangolo/uvicorn-gunicorn-docker/LICENSE).
+All changes made in this fork have been licensed via the [MIT License](https://github.com/rushilsrivastava/uvicorn-gunicorn-docker/blob/master/LICENSE).